 Add some text to your photo

-Click the ‘A’ in the left hand side bar to add text.
+Click the ‘A’ in the left-hand sidebar to add text.
 Start by clicking on Presets.
 If you see a preset you like, click on it to add it to your photo.
 Click on the text to edit it.
 If you don’t see a preset you want to use, you can click on a shape to add it and then click on ‘Add Text’ to place text on the shape.
 Or you can just click ‘Add Text’ to add it without a shape.
-However you add text, you can change the font, the size, the spacing and the colour using the options in the tool bar that appears when you click the text.
+However you add text, you can change the font, the size, the spacing and the color using the options in the toolbar that appears when you click the text.
 You can also turn text into an outline or invert it.
 If you want to add fancy dividers between lines of text, click Dividers.

 Adjust the lighting and colour

-Click the Adjustments icon on the right hand toolbar (second from the top).
-The colour adjustments are grouped at the top and the lighting adjustments are below.
+Click the Adjustments icon on the right-hand toolbar (second from the top).
+The color adjustments are grouped at the top and the lighting adjustments are below.
 Drag the slider in each adjustment left or right to change its value.

 Tip: you can undo any change by pressing the undo button in the left toolbar (bottom icon).
 Or you can see a list of changes you’ve made by pressing the history button (second bottom).
 You can also undo anything pay pressing Command-Z.